Convert

 Update photo encoding.
 Change PHOTO;ENCODING=BASE64;JPEG: to PHOTO;ENCODING=b;TYPE=JPEG:.
 The actual Base64 image data stays the same.

-Command-line shortcut (Linux/Mac): For a quick conversion of a file with ASCII-only contacts (no quoted-printable text), use sed:
+Command-line shortcut (Linux and Mac): For a file with ASCII-only contacts (no quoted-printable text), use sed:

 sed -e ‘s/VERSION:2.1/VERSION:3.0/g’ -e ‘s/;CHARSET=UTF-8//g’ -e ‘s/ENCODING=BASE64/ENCODING=b/g’ contacts.vcf > contacts_v3.vcf

-This handles the VERSION and ENCODING changes but does not convert bare type parameters or decode quoted-printable text.
-For files with non-Latin characters or complex properties, use a dedicated converter tool or open the VCF file to inspect the properties first.
+This handles the VERSION and photo encoding changes but does not convert bare type parameters or decode quoted-printable text.
+For files with non-Latin characters, the manual route risks corrupting the encoding, so a dedicated converter is safer (see below).

 Convert vCard 3.0 to 4.0

-Less common, but still needed for CardDAV servers and some modern CRM APIs that require the latest specification.
+Less common, but needed for CardDAV servers and modern CRM APIs that require the latest specification.
+This is where the encoding rules matter most, because 4.0 removes the parameters that 3.0 still tolerated.

 1